TheOfferHaus/theofferhaus/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Every time a new branch is merged

+1. Run `npm install`
+2. Run `npm run migrate:dev`
+3. If you want to re-seed your database, run `npm run migrate:reset`.

 ## For setting up database with Prisma

 Developers will have to: